jjelliott/pd-monster-prototyper/readme.md

 Run `./gradlew nativeImage` to build a native binary for your system.
 Note that you will need to follow [this guide](https://www.graalvm.org/22.0/reference-manual/native-image/) to get this to function.

 ## TODO
-- Create FGD entries for new monsters
-- Make sure all customization fields are covered
 - Allow some way of overwriting parsed fields (for future proofing)
 - Add proper cli arg help
 - Tests, maybe